Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsubsection{Infrared Colorization}

 An automatic Near Infrared (NIR)\footnote{Code is available at \url{https://bit.ly/2YZQhQ4}} image colorization technique~\cite{limmer2016infrared} was developed using a multi-branch deep CNN.
 NIR~\cite{limmer2016infrared} is capable of learning luminance and chrominance channels.
-Initially, the input image is preprocessed and is converted into a pyramid.
-Where each pyramid-level is normalized \ie has zero mean and unit variance.
-Next, each structurally similar branch of NIR~\cite{limmer2016infrared} is trained using a single input pyramid-level without sharing weights between layers.
+Initially, the input image is preprocessed and converted into a pyramid, where each pyramid level is normalized to zero mean and unit variance.
+Next, each structurally similar branch of NIR~\cite{limmer2016infrared} is trained using a single input pyramid level without sharing weights between layers.
 All the branches are merged into a fully connected layer to produce the final output.
 Additionally, the mean input image is also fed directly to the fully connected layer.

 The fundamental structure of NIR is inspired by \cite{zhang2016colorful}.
 Each branch is composed of stacked convolutional layers with pooling layers placed in the middle after regular intervals.
 The activation function after each convolutional layer is ReLU.
-In order to produce the colorized image, the raw output of the network is joint-bilaterally filtered, and the output is then further enhanced by incorporating high-frequency information directly from the original input image.
+To produce the colorized image, the raw output of the network is joint-bilaterally filtered, and the output is then further enhanced by incorporating high-frequency information directly from the original input image.

 Each block has the same number of convolutional layers.
-The kernel size is 3$\times$3, while a downsampling of 2$\times$2 is utilized in the pooling layers.
-Similarly, the same number of feature maps, \ie 16, are employed in the first block, but after each pooling layer, the number is increased by 2.
-Moreover, The authors developed a real-world dataset by capturing road scenes in summer with a multi-CCD NIR/RGB camera.
+The kernel size is 3$\times$3, while a downsampling of 2$\times$2 is performed in the pooling layers.
+Similarly, the first block employs the same number of feature maps, i.e., 16, but increases the number by a factor of 2 after each pooling layer.
+Moreover, the authors developed a real-world dataset by capturing road scenes in summer with a multi-CCD NIR/RGB camera.
 The proposed model is trained on about 32 image pairs and tested on 800 images from the mentioned dataset.